 When using a clay bar, it is very important that you use enough lubrication between the surface of the paint and the clay bar.
 The clay bar will not move without sufficient lubrication and you don’t want to increase the chances of marring the paintwork.
 Also known as Cleaners Clay, the clay bar is a common tool Detailers from Schmicko use to address contaminants such as tree sap, bird droppings, road tar, bugs and road grime.
 You will notice that the clay starts to collect these remnants, at which you should fold and knead the clay like dough, to find a new clean side.

-Use a Polish
+Use a Cutting Compound or Polish

 Finding it difficult to remove the tree sap, still?
 Then this is where a polish is needed.
 From the least aggressive to most, it would be hand polish, machine polish and finally, the wet sanding.
 The polishing compound itself, already comes with abrasives in the formula itself and sometimes it is just a matter of using a little elbow grease to get rid of the more stubborn stains.
 If one fails, continue to proceed to the more aggressive technique, although it is best recommended to use someone who is proficient in the use of a machine polisher.
 The last thing you would want to happen is to create additional marring on the paintwork.
 If you plan to use the wet-sanding technique, where use grit sandpaper to sand out the sap, then it is most likely that you will need to finish off with a machine polish.
 This is because the sandpaper is very aggressive and will create micro marring and swirls marks in the process, that these blemishes will need to be corrected by machine.

-All in all, the safest way for tree sap removal on cars, is to work your way up from least aggressive to most aggressive and to not dwell too far into techniques that you are unfamiliar with, eg. Machine polishing and wet-sanding.
-Nonetheless, the best solution is prevention.
-Try not to park underneath trees so often and if you have no choice, perhaps invest in a car cover.
 Another great alternative, is installing paint protection for your car in the form of graphene or ceramic coating.
 These will typically last many years and remove the need to wax or polish your car, making it super easy to clean and maintain your car.
 Thanks to their hydrophobic properties, it is able to repel contaminants such as tree sap, so that it is easily removed when washing the car.
 You will notice a significant difference in time when cleaning a coated vs non-coated surface.
 If you ever discover tree sap sitting on your car, always rinse off as soon as you can as to prevent it from baking underneath the sun.

 Better yet, if you don’t have the time, expertise or equipment to perform this yourself, it is always best to consider a professional car detailer perform this service for you.
 Have the peace of mind of knowing that your car will be serviced by well-equipped hands.

+I am a proficient writer with a preference in creating engaging and informative car content, particularly focused on the Australian automotive industry.
 With a relentless hunger to deliver car owners and drivers across the world with the latest emerging trends and innovations in the car space, you have tuned into the right place.